Dans-labs/landscape-analysis-GeoMapDataverseIntegration/LandscapeAnalysis.md

 - The frontend is done with the React framework.

 Information about the roadmap can be found [here][dataverse-frontend-roadmap].
-It seems to be stuck at 'Q2 2024' and also the [sprint][ataverse-frontend-sprint] does not show much activity.
+It seems to be stuck at 'Q2 2024' and also the [sprint][dataverse-frontend-sprint] does not show much activity.

 It is uncertain when it will be in a state that DANS is able to have it replace the 'old' frontend.